 Your Hanrick Curran adviser can assist in a wide range of ways to deliver support for business establishment and growth.
 To explore avenues for you to focus on to build a better business please take our short business improvement survey and then discuss with your Hanrick Curran adviser the better business program that could be partially funded by the Entrepreneurs Grant.

-For further information about Hanrick Curran’s Better Business Program or the Small Business Entrepreneur’s Grant speak with your usual Hanrick Curran adviser or Angela Winton, Matthew Beasley, Nathanael Lee, Stephen Brake, Robert Pitt or Scott Hutton.
+For further information about Hanrick Curran’s Better Business Program or the Small Business Entrepreneur’s Grant speak with your usual Hanrick Curran adviser or Angela Winton, Matthew Beasley, Nathanael Lee, Robert Pitt or Scott Hutton.